GiacomoPorpiglia/CNN-from-scratch/README.md

 ## How to use

 By running the main file, you can choose between several options:
-    -train, if you want to train the model.
+  - train, if you want to train the model.
 Keep in mind that you have to specify the folder in which you want the model to be saved for future use.
-    -test, to see the accuracy of the model on the 10000 test images.
+  - test, to see the accuracy of the model on the 10000 test images.
-    -viewtest, to see a single image from the test dataset with the network guess.(so you can see where the network fails the most)
+  - viewtest, to see a single image from the test dataset with the network guess.(so you can see where the network fails the most)
-    -selftest, to draw your own numbers and test the network with them, which I find very fun!
+  - selftest, to draw your own numbers and test the network with them, which I find very fun!
+It's easier done than said, so I encourage you to try it on your own and have fun with it!
 The model is saved in .npy files, each containing kernels/weights/biases for each layer.

-An open issue: GPU optimization
+## An open issue: GPU optimization

-Do you know what's the main problem with doing things without any library?
+Do you know what's the main problem with such things without any library?
 GPU optimization!
-In fact, this program runs on the CPU, and to train it for 20 epochs, it took very roughly 2 hours!
+In fact, this program runs on the CPU, and to train it **for 20 epochs, it took roughly 2 hours!**
 I know this is not optimal, but speed wasn't the goal of this project, anyway!
 I know there are some ways (like CUDA) to make the program run on the GPU, but it would take me very long to rewrite the code.
 Anyway, I hope you like this project as much as I have enjoyde making it, and let me know what you think!